 The school recognises that pupils at school with medical conditions should be properly supported so that they have full access to education, including school trips and physical education.
 Some pupils with medical conditions may be disabled and where this is the case, we will comply with our duties under the Equality Act 2010.
 These needs will be referenced in their personal Risk Assessment for all relevant staff to access.
-We also have an accessibility Plan outlining our commitment to continually improving our facilities to support those with disabilities.
+We also have an accessibility plan outlining our commitment to continually improving our facilities to support those with disabilities.

-Some of our pupils have a diagnosis of Autistic Spectrum Disorder.
+Many of our pupils have a diagnosis of Autistic Spectrum Disorder.
 The three main areas of difficulty which all people with an ASD share are known as the ‘triad of impairments.
 They are:

 Difficulty with Social Communication